 Cold sores will go away naturally by themselves without any treatment.
-However, you can speed the healing time of cold sore symptoms by using the Dynamiclear Cold Sore Gel and by taking certain supplements that have been proven to be effective against HSV (the virus that causes cold sores).
+However, you can speed the healing time of cold sore symptoms by using the Dynamiclear and by taking certain supplements that have been proven to be effective against HSV (the virus that causes cold sores).

 A balanced diet with lots of fresh fruit and vegetables, that is low in arginine, is also recommended if the cold sores occur frequently.
-Download the Cold Sore Free Diet Guide (PDF) for more information.
+Download the Herpes Free Diet Guide (PDF) for more information.

 Below are some cold sore remedies that can temporarily help to relieve the symptoms:

 can be applied to the sores to both numb and soothe the area, as well as lower the temperature of the infection, helping to inhibit the virus.

 applied to the infected area every hour may be beneficial.
 This is because tea bags contain tannic acid which is thought to have antiviral properties, best used at the first sign of an outbreak.